alirocorrea/tramites-backend/README.md

 # tramites-backend

-[Spring Boot](http://projects.spring.io/spring-boot/) application of PQRSF procedures for the University of Cauca, CO.
+Application in [Spring Boot](http://projects.spring.io/spring-boot/) of requests for claims and complaints for the University of Cauca, CO.

 ## Requirements